Remarks on the linear wave equation: Introduction

 In the case $\om=\R^n$ the solution can be given explicitly in terms of the Fourier transforms $\hat u_0,\,\hat v_0$ of the initial data as \be u(x,t)=\frac{1}{(2\pi)^{n/2}}\int_{\R^n}\left(\hat u_0(\xi)\cos(|\xi|t)+\hat v_0(\xi)\frac{\sin(|\xi|t)}{|\xi|}\right) e^{ix\cdot\xi}\,d\xi. \ee Alternatively one can use Poisson's method of spherical means (see, for example, \cite{john1982}), which in the case $n=3$ leads to Kirchhoff's solution \be u(x,t)=\frac{1}{4\pi t}\int_{S(x,t)}v_0(y)\,dS_y+\frac{\partial}{\partial t}\left(\frac{1}{4\pi t}\int_{S(x,t)}u_0(y)\,dS_y\right), \ee where $S(x,t)=\{y\in\R^3:|y-x|=t\}$ and $S_y$ is the usual $(n-1)$-dimensional surface measure.
 Yet another method is to represent the solution as a superposition of plane waves via the Radon transform \cite{helgason1999,lax2006}.

 For $\om$ a general (possibly unbounded) open set these methods do not apply, and a natural approach that we review in Section \ref{existence} is via the Hille-Yosida theorem.
-Among various remarks we comment on the growth in time of the $L^2$ norm of solutions when $\om$ is unbounded.
-In order to make the connection with weak solutions in the sense of distributions, and thus to establish uniqueness of weak solutions, it is convenient to calculate the adjoint of the wave operator, which we do in Section \ref{adjoint}.
+In Section \ref{growth} we discuss the growth in time of the $L^2$ norm of solutions when $\om$ is unbounded.
+In order to make the connection with weak solutions in the sense of distributions, and thus to establish uniqueness of weak solutions, it is convenient to calculate the adjoint of the wave operator, which we do in Section \ref{adjointsec}.
 We show that the adjoint is injective and that there are no nontrivial linear constants of motion.
 The use of the phase space $H=H_0^1(\om)\times L^2(\om)$ for unbounded domains $\om$ is motivated by taking a limit of the semiflows corresponding to an increasing sequence of bounded open sets $\om_j$ with union $\om$ (Theorem \ref{sgconverge}).

 It is not completely obvious how to reconcile the different representations of solutions described above.
 We explore this for Kirchhoff's solution in Section \ref{kirchhoff1}, showing that the derivation of Kirchhoff's solution implies smoothing properties under the taking of averages over spheres and balls that are familiar in harmonic analysis.
 We illustrate the related harmonic analysis methods by showing (Theorem \ref{ballthm}) that if $B=B(0,1)$ denotes the unit ball in $\R^n$ then for $f\in L^2(\R^n)$ and $t>0$ the average \be _t(f)(x)=\int_Bf(x+tz)\,dz \ee belongs to $H^\frac{n+1}{2}(\R^n)$.